 There are many challenges with adopting ODS but the two main and obvious ones are:

 1) changing the mindset and practices of a marketplace that has relied on dominant proprietary formats for decades.
 Altering existing practices can be disruptive and require extra resource which is the biggest hurdle.
-Inertia will increase as large users in the market (especially brokers) start to adopt ODS and include this standard as a format during renewals.
+Inertia will decrease as large users in the market (especially brokers) start to adopt ODS and include this standard as a format during renewals.
 ODS also needs supporting by regulators.

 2) Agreeing the most appropriate and efficient technology for an open standard.
 It must be flexible, fit for purpose and easily accessible to the wider user base.